CN-TU/pyodm/README.md

 # pyODM
-Observers-based Data Modeling from the paper "Modeling Data with Observers"
+Observers-based Data Modeling - paper: "Modeling Data with Observers"

 ## Installation
 (currently the repository is private).